TomiVidal99/mlang/README.md

 ## TODO

+- [ ] add: exclusive cases of references like (close all) which have spaces in between.
 - [ ] add: check duplicated name of file in the same project.
 - [ ] fix: arguments detection should consider string with commas inside of them.
 - [ ] fix: % comments after ; should not display output warning message.